software-tools-books/js4ds/_en/database.md

 ```
 {: title="src/database/callback-database.js"}

-- And then in the driver:
+We then change the driver to pass `display` to the database method it's calling:

 ```js
 const Database = require('./callback-database')